 There weren't that many people there when we arrived.
 Usually, the boardwalk would be filled with photographers of various shapes and sizes wielding lenses of various shapes and sizes.
 Not this time.
 Perhaps it was the obvious lack of birds - only terns were whizzing by - or the ridiculously high gasoline prices that prevented my colleagues from visiting this popular place.

 Anyway, the first bird that we saw was a Savannah Sparrow.
 For some reason they were bolder this year.
-I put my heavy artillery to good use (I decided to bring my 500mm lens) and got this:

 Meanwhile, Cynthia was busy capturing a Black-necked Stilt tending its nest.